Home How2Buy Helmets Children Promotions Pamphlets Statistics Laws Standards

 So?

 Until we know more, you are taking some but not much risk with a sticker unless it is known for sure to be compatible with the helmet shell.
 It may well accomplish something that is worth the tradeoff for that small risk.
 Sticking on a mirror mount seems justified by the safety enhancement of the mirror.
 We also recommend adding reflective tape to helmets, which has the same effect on sliding resistance as a sticker, but also has a tradeoff as a small improvement in nighttime safety.
+And inside the helmet an identification sticker can be useful (see below).
 That leaves the child helmet question.
-You might well put a sticker on a child's helmet if that made them want to wear it, on the theory that a helmet on the head, stickered or no, is an awful lot better than no helmet at all.
-In addition, a child is probably less likely than an adult to crash at very high speeds where small differences in sliding resistance are really important.
+You might well put a sticker on a child's helmet if that made them agree to wear it, on the theory that a helmet on the head, stickered or no, is so much better than no helmet at all.
+In addition, a child is probably less likely than an adult to crash at very high speeds where small differences in sliding resistance could be really important.
 The balance hangs on the question of whether or not stickers really contribute to persuading a kid to buy in to the helmet idea.
 We still recommend checking if possible to make sure the sticker and shell material are compatible.